ayoolaolafenwa/ChatLM/README.md

 ChatLM was trained on a dataset containing normal day to day human conversations, due to limited data used in training it does not generalize well for tasks like coding and current affairs.

+# Have a live chat with ChatLM on Huggingface space https://huggingface.co/spaces/ayoolaolafenwa/ChatLM

 ## Load Model in bfloat16
 ``` python
 import torch